kelveden/streamfire/README.md

 Simple [Campfire](http://campfirenow.com) client that streams the room to terminal stdout.

-I use it regularly on both Mac and Linux terminals but I think it should work fine on any POSIX terminal that supports [ANSI colours](http://en.wikipedia.org/wiki/ANSI_escape_code#Colors).
+I have used it on both Mac and Linux but should work fine on any POSIX terminal that supports [ANSI colours](http://en.wikipedia.org/wiki/ANSI_escape_code#Colors).

-> Whilst Streamfire may not appear to be under much active development it *is* still active in my eyes.
-It has just reached a point now where it is fulfilling all the simple goals I initially had for it.
-I still use it as my main Campfire client every day at work and so I'll be fixing bugs as I find them.
-I'll also keep an eye out for any issues or pull requests.
+> IMPORTANT: streamfire is no longer under active development.
+This is because Campfire itself is effectively abandonware in all but name these days.
+Alternatives to Campfire that I've used and heartily recommend: [Flowdock](https://www.flowdock.com/) and [Slack](http://slack.com).
+I personally prefer Flowdock slightly but Slack is a good option if you have a small team - it has a freemium model.

 > IMPORTANT: If you want to use notifications you'll need the imagemagick library installed on your system (this is a requirement of the [node-imagemagick](https://github.com/rsms/node-imagemagick) module that streamfire uses internally).
 This will typically be available via your favourite package manager (e.g. `brew install imagemagick`) or directly from the [imagemagick folks](http://www.imagemagick.org/script/binary-releases.php).